 - The role of technology such as mobile payment systems in improving sanitation access and delivery

 - Other topics related to the economics of sanitation

 Authors should submit their full papers in English via this link by 15 September 2021 (22:00 Japan time).
 The cover letter must mention that the submission is for the “ADBI-BMGF-IFS Workshop on Sanitation and Development.”
 All paper submissions must comply with the Guide for Authors of the Journal of Development Economics.

 Submissions are welcome irrespective of authors’ racial, ethnic, religious and cultural background, gender, sexual orientation, or disabilities.
 Women and residents of Asian Development Bank (ADB) developing member countries are highly encouraged to participate.

 Arrangements for Selected Papers

-Authors of selected papers will be invited to present during the October 2021 workshop.
-Should conditions allow the workshop to be conducted in Tokyo, ADBI will provide travel support to one author per paper.
+Authors of selected papers will be invited to present during the 28-29 October 2021 workshop.
+The workshop will be held virtually.
 The author must be a citizen of an ADB member economy.

 Project Organizing Committee